 “Fundamentally, networking is about trust.
 We can either earn it or borrow it, but we can rarely buy it,” said Junior L. Nyemb, marketer and brand architect.
 “Networking is a great way to earn trust, which usually takes time and requires some level of extended human interaction.
 And without the luxury of time, networking can also accelerate the process by helping us borrow the trust someone already earned with a person or a group of people.”

 Apply that to our personal training fitness world and you’ll have one quad and hamstring up on the competition.
-Along with trust, networking helps nurture growth, build clientele and provides support for you as a trainer.
+Along with trust, networking helps nurture growth, build clientele, and provide support for you as a trainer.

 How do you do it?